15 Exercises to Avoid During Pregnancy

 Are you endlessly searching online about what exercises to avoid during pregnancy and only getting conflicting results?
 You're not alone.
 I am here to help you workout safely when pregnant.

-You see, unfortunately there are a lot of "so-called" prenatal exercise experts willing to give their view in order to make a quick buck.
+You see, unfortunately there are a lot of "so-called" prenatal fitness experts willing to give their view in order to make a quick buck.
 This conflicting advice can not only be confusing, but also dangerous.

 So I want to set the record straight to keep you safe throughout your pregnancy.